That-Dev-Girl-Sites/jhalabi.com/_posts/2022-08-26-degree-a-mistake.md

 About a year into the program, I made a life-changing discovery.
 I cannot stand calculus.
 As in, I would have rather watched a video upload via a 28k modem[^1] than solved a differential equation.
 This was a bit of a problem, being a physics major.

 I was not a huge fan of the computer science program either.
 At that point, I had discovered the internet and immediately fell in love.
-I taught myself HTML, CSS, and a little bit of Javascript outside of my classes.
+I taught myself HTML, CSS, and a little bit of JavaScript outside of my classes.
 Creating a website was far more rewarding than writing C++ and STL code that took forever to compile and often crashed my computer.
 These computer science course programs seemed to neither work nor bring me joy.
 I switched my major, keeping computer science, but adding on electronic media as a second major.
 I thought the combination of the two could come close to a "web design and development" degree.
 I know this degree exists now, but there was no such thing back in the 90s, so this was close enough.

 ## Fast forward to today.